 In September 2006, the FASB issued SFAS No. 157, "Fair Value Measurements" ("SFAS 157"), which defines fair value, establishes a framework for measuring fair value, and expands disclosures about fair value measurements.
 We adopted the provisions of this statement during the first quarter of 2008.
 In February 2008, the FASB issued FASB Staff Position No. FAS 157-2, "Effective Date of FASB Statement No. 157," which provides a one year deferral of the effective date of SFAS 157 for non-financial assets and non-financial liabilities, except those that are recognized or disclosed in the financial statements at fair value at least annually.
 Therefore, the Company adopted the provisions of SFAS 157 with respect to its financial assets and liabilities only.
-The Company will adopt the provisions of SFAS 157 with respect to its non-financial assets and liabilities only.
-The Company will adopt the provisions of SFAS 157 with respect to its non-financial assets and non-financial assets of operations and financial condition and the Company does not expect the adoption of this statement with respect to its non-financial assets and financial condition and the Company does not expect the adoption of this statement with respect to its non-financial assets and non-financial liabilities to have a material impact on its consolidated results of operations and financial condition.
+The Company will adopt the provisions of SFAS 157 with respect to its non-financial assets and non-financial liabilities in the first quarter of 2009.
+The adoption of this statement with respect to the Company's financial assets and liabilities did not have a material impact on its consolidated results of operations and financial condition.
 See Note 16 for additional disclosures.